Maximkooo/slidermax/README.md

 # SLIDERMAX.js

 Flexible slider with easy adjustments for any task.
+In the folder with the slider you will find 3 files, each of which can be easily customized and implemented in your work.

 Advantages: